shekkbuilder/CMLinux/README.md

 # Need Your Help
-- Preparing For re-define the build_steps for more detailed and professional.
+- Preparing for re-define the build_steps for more detailed and professional.
 - You may fork it and create your Linux as your favor.
-- Any Problems and questions, **please create an issue**, and we may discuss it and solve it.
+- Any problems and questions, **please create an issue**, and we may discuss it and solve it.

 # Requirements for Partcipators
 >